Lesser whitethroat: Taxonomy

 The lesser whitethroat was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Motacilla curruca.
 The specific curruca is the Latin word for an unidentified bird mentioned by the Roman poet Juvenal.
 The word had been used for the lesser whitethroat by the Swiss naturalist Conrad Gessner in 1555.
 Linnaeus specified the locality as Europe but this was restricted to Sweden by Ernst Hartert in 1909.
 This species is now placed in the genus Curruca that was introduced by the German naturalist Johann Matthäus Bechstein in 1802.

 This species has been commonly assumed to be closely related to the common whitethroat, as their common names imply.
 It was suggested that the two species separated in the last ice age similar to the pattern found in the chiffchaff and willow warbler, with their ancestor being forced into two enclaves, one in the southeast and one in the southwest of Europe.
 When the ice sheets retreated, the two forms supposedly no longer recognised each other as the same species.
-However, scientists researching this question have for quite some time realized that these two taxa are not particularly close relatives.
+However, scientists researching this question have for quite some time realised that these two taxa are not particularly close relatives.

 Rather, the lesser whitethroat and its closest relatives Hume's whitethroat and the small whitethroat appear more related to a group of morphologically quite dissimilar species.
-These vary much in size and color pattern, but also lack chestnut wing patches and have a strong contrast between the usually dark head sides and the white or whitish throat.
+These vary much in size and colour pattern, but also lack chestnut wing patches and have a strong contrast between the usually dark head sides and the white or whitish throat.
 The latter group occurs from the southern parts of the lesser whitethroat complex' range into Africa and include the Orphean warbler group, the Arabian warbler, and the brown and Yemen warblers sometimes placed in Parisoma.
 Thus, it rather appears as if the divergence of the lesser whitethroat complex and its closest living relatives is more ancient than assumed, and that it did not involve separation by ice sheets building up in Europe, but by aridification of the Arabian region (which also occurred throughout the Ice Ages).

 The lesser whitethroat complex has been split up into the present species, Hume's whitethroat, and the small whitethroat from which the Margelanic whitethroat may also be specifically distinct.
 In this superspecies, the lesser whitethroat seems to form the basal European lineage.
-Only two subspecies are nowadays unequivocally recognized for the lesser whitethroat, and they intergrade throughout Central Europe:
+Six subspecies are nowadays unequivocally accepted for the lesser whitethroat, and they intergrade throughout Central Europe and Asia: